-We write $fv(\tau)$ for the free variables of $\tau$ .
+We write $fv(\tau)$ for the free variables of τ .

 Semantics The full static semantics is given in Figure 5.
-The only point of note is that, unlike in most presentations, our typing environments $\Gamma$ permit shadowing of bindings for value variables x (but not for type variables $\alpha$ ).
-Thus, we take the notation $\Gamma(x)$ to denote the rightmost binding of x in $\Gamma$ .
-Allowing shadowing turns out to be convenient for our purposes.
+Type equivalence is defined as $\beta\eta$ -equivalence.
+The only other point of note is that, unlike in most presentations, our typing environments Γ permit shadowing of bindings for value variables x (but not for type variables α).
+Thus, we take the notation $\Gamma(x)$ to denote the rightmost binding of x in Γ .
+Allowing shadowing turns out to be convenient for our purposes (see Section 4).